Residential

 Knowledge of the BHK full form, how it applies to apartments and your investment is necessary when purchasing a house.
 Whether you are deciding on a 1 BHK, 2 BHK or 3 BHK apartment, you need to know the available space and how it meets your requirements.

-The various types of BHK influence flexibility in layout, cost-effectiveness and space requirements; hence, there is a need for one to settle for a BHK that is more appropriate to your way of life and financial schemes.
-Some things that can help you arrive at the right decision on your house include family size, preference regarding lifestyle and future demands.
+The various types of BHK influence flexibility in layout, cost-effectiveness and space requirements; hence, there is a need to settle for a BHK that is more appropriate to your way of life and financial plans.
+Family size, lifestyle preference and future demands can all help you arrive at the right decision.

 FAQs